polaris-media/argocd-k8s-demo/README.md

 4. **Connect to argocd**

-    Use the ready made ingress or expose a port for demonstration purposes
+    Use the ready made ingress https://localhost:9443 or do some manual port forwarding

     example: